Road Trip to Boulder

 Feeling up for a scenic drive?
 Take a jaunt up Coal Creek Canyon and return to Boulder via Gross Dam Road and famously scenic Flagstaff Road.
 This will take you at least a couple of hours, depending on how often you stop to explore.
 Here’s a map.

-Along the way, you may want to gaze across Gross Reservoir, try the popular hiking and biking trails at Walker Ranch Loop, or stop at Sunrise Amphitheater or Panorama Point on Flagstaff Mountain, which overlook all of Boulder.
+Along the way, you may want to gaze across Gross Reservoir (note: Gross Reservoir is undergoing an expansion project, so you'll want to check for construction updates first), try the popular hiking and biking trails at Walker Ranch Loop, or stop at Sunrise Amphitheater or Panorama Point on Flagstaff Mountain, which overlooks all of Boulder.

 When there's an animal in the distance, are you far enough away so you can close one eye and cover the entire creature with your thumb?
 If not, you’re too close!
 Keep a safe distance from wildlife to ensure the safety and happiness of both parties.

 Once back in Boulder, explore the heart and soul of the city: Pearl Street.